rnakato/Churros/docs/content/StepbyStep.rst

     churros_callpeak -t 8 samplepairlist.txt hg38

-``churros_callpeak`` also outputs the correlation scores (Simpson index) and heatmaps.

 - Output
     - macs/ ... peak files called by MACS2.
 The log files are stored in \*log. ``samplepairlist.txt`` in ``macs/`` directory includes the filename of peak files that is used in ``churros_visualize``.

-churros_visualize: visualize read distributions by DROMPA+
+churros_visualize: visualize read distributions
 --------------------------------------------------------------------

-``churros_visualize`` visualizes the distribution of raw reads, ChIP/Input enrichment and ChIP/Input p-value in PDF format.
+``churros_visualize`` visualizes the distribution of raw reads, ChIP/Input enrichment and ChIP/Input p-value in PDF format using `DROMPAplus <https://drompaplus.readthedocs.io/en/latest/>`_.
 The pdf files and corresponding peak lists are generated in ``pdf/``.

 .. code-block:: bash